bharathsivaram10/sn-teamspotting/README.md

 Here, we present the results of the provided T-DEED baseline.
 Challenge yourself by pushing the limits of your methods and participating in our upcoming [2025 Challenges](https://www.soccer-net.org/challenges/2025).
 The official rules and submission guidelines can be found in [ChallengeRules.md](/ChallengeRules.md).
 You can submit your predictions to the Codabench evaluation server for both the [test](https://www.codabench.org/competitions/4233/?secret_key=3943fc23-a8de-4e4f-a073-a1f25ac75b2c) and [challenge](https://www.codabench.org/competitions/4234/?secret_key=9569c83f-f910-4f28-bac6-f811a250befd) competitions.

+## Acknowledgments

+This repository is built upon the foundation of the [E2E-Spot](https://github.com/jhong93/spot) codebase, and we would like to extend our gratitude for their work.

 ## Citation

 If you use this repository for your research or wish to refer to our contributions, please use the following BibTeX entries.